Duality for Delsarte's extremal problem on locally compact Abelian groups: Background material from the harmonic analysis on LCA groups

 From now on, as has been said in the introduction, we shall assume that the LCA group $G$ is compactly generated and fix a \emph{tile} $B$ and a discrete subgroup $L$ (called a \emph{lattice}) as provided by the previous proposition.
+We remark, again, that the assumption that $G$ is compactly generated is only for convenience, and is not needed for the main result, Theorem \ref{thm:mainmain}, see also Remark \ref{rem:mainmain}.